IvoKara/laravel-docker-installer/README.md

 ## Usage

-To create your conteinerized Laravel project with Sail simply type:
+To create your conteinerized Laravel project with **Laravel Sail** simply type:

 ```bash
 laravel new example-app